dangrie158/email-categorization-thesis/source/10_chapter_2.md

 that calculates the probability for the word ${ w }_{ i }$ to be skipped in this training step. $f(w)$ is the term frequency of word $w$ and $t$ is a threshold which is defined as a hyperparameter of the model.
 Gensim's implementation of word2vec uses $0.001$ as a default value for $t$.

 Subsampling is a cheap operation during learning if the word frequencies are already precalculated (e.g. from building the huffman tree).
-Therefore, it can be used as an easy way to scale down the impact of stopwords on the model without the need of a language-specific stopword set.
+Therefore, it can be used as a simple way to scale down the impact of stopwords on the model without the need of a language-specific stopword set.

 #### Negative Sampling